CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-10-14-covid_viewer.md

 Welcome to my Covid Viewer!
 You can select any country in the world to be displayed in the plots below.
-The gray bars in the background represent worldwide data.
-The selected country will be colored.

 You can use the following tools provided by bokeh: